By Marc M. Batschkus

 - Amazon Glacier: Standard, Deep Archive, Amazon Snowball

 - Google: Standard, Nearline, Coldline

 - Microsoft Azure: Standard Hot, Cool

 Feature #4: Browser-based access

-The Archive catalog becomes the single source of truth because it contains all finalised files and productions.
+The Archive catalog becomes the single source of truth and the central point for digital asset management because it contains all finalized files and productions.
 As a result, all browsing and searching for media takes place in the catalog.
 Giving everyone in the company access to this catalog via the browser turns it into a productivity tool.
 Restore privileges can still be restricted.